schn4ck/schnack/docs/docs.md

 # Administration

 Administrators are managed adding or removing their *schnack* user ID to the `admins` array in `config.js`.
-When a user logs in as administrator, the moderation UI will appear.
+When a user logs in as administrator, the moderation UI will appear in the certain comment section.
+By default it's set to `[1]`.
+So the first user will be an admin.

 ## Moderation